KawaMood/painting_table/README.md

 A crafting station that allows you to craft custom player heads.
 A survival-friendly way to decorate your world with little blocks!

+# ⚠️ This data pack is now outdated

+**This version of the data pack is for MC 1.20 to 1.20.4**
+If you're using a more recent of Minecraft, check other branches of the project, or the main one to get the most update version this data pack is available on.

+Note that these versions don't contain all features most recent ones do, and aren't supported anymore.
+If you're about to use them on a modified version of Minecraft (with plugins or mods), the data pack could not work as intended.

 # 🪄 Introduction
 ## What is Painting Table ?